Ezriel Carlebach: Views and opinions

 Carlebach and his paper opposed the Zionist Socialist party government and its head, David Ben-Gurion.
 He was also a leader in the opposition to the opening of direct negotiations between Israel and Germany after the war, and the Reparations Agreement between Israel and West Germany.

-In 1952 after president Chaim Weizmann’s death Carlebach suggested Albert Einstein in a telegram to become Israel's president.
+In 1952 after president Chaim Weizmann's death Carlebach suggested Albert Einstein in a telegram to become Israel's president.
 Einstein felt honoured but refused, as he told Carlebach in a letter dated November 21, 1952, written in German.

-Carlebach deprecated musical censorship as it was demanded by the Israeli government on the occasion of Jascha Heifetz' tour in Israel: "The education minister, Professor Dinur, requested that no Strauss be played.
-And the justice minister, Dr. Rosen, seconded that request (despite his different personal views on the identification of an artist with his art). … And he sent that request by special messenger … to Jascha Heifetz in Haifa a short time before the concert.
+Carlebach deprecated musical censorship as it was demanded by the Israeli government on the occasion of Jascha Heifetz's tour in Israel: "The education minister, Professor Dinur, requested that no Strauss be played.
+And the justice minister, Dr. Rosen, seconded that request (despite his different personal views on the identification of an artist with his art)....
+And he sent that request by special messenger... to Jascha Heifetz in Haifa a short time before the concert.
 Yet Jascha Heifetz received the request from two ministers of Israel, shoved it into his pocket, said whatever he said about opposing musical censorship – and refused to comply.
 He played Strauss in Haifa, and afterwards in Tel Aviv as well."

 Carlebach was sympathetic towards conciliation between Jewish and Arab Israelis.
 Under his pseudonym Rav Ipkha Mistabra he published a series of essays and editorials, in Yedioth Ahronoth, Ma'ariv or in Ner, the journal of the Brit Shalom movement (Engl. lit.
 Covenant of Peace).
 By and large, however, Carlebach remained skeptic in how far an understanding with avowed representatives of Islam were possible.